Shubh152/product_management_GIVA/README.md

 You can visit the links above to interact with the live application and explore its features.

+For Admin Access in live deployment, sign in with following: username : ADMIN
+password: qwerty

+Now you can edit, add or delete products.

 ---
 With this guide, you should be up and running in no time.
 Happy product management!